GIESECKE ORGAN HISTORY:

 (Information provided in part by David Wagner, Elder

-at St. John Lutheran Church.)
+at St. John Lutheran Church in Maribel.)

 In 1962 the organ was donated to St. Timothy